 Residential Colleges General Information

 Warren and Moore Colleges, Vanderbilt’s first two upper-division residential colleges, first opened in the fall 2014 semester and house approximately 660 students.
 E. Bronson Ingram College opened in the fall 2018 semester and houses approximately 340 students.
 Nicholas S. Zeppos College opened in the fall 2020 semester and houses approximately 335 students.
-Rothschild College will open for the fall 2022 semester and will house 333 students.
+Rothschild College opened in the fall 2022 semester and houses 333 students.
 Floors and suites in the residential colleges have no gender designations.
 Students of all gender identities will live on the same floors and may—if they choose to—live in the same suites.
 Traditional double rooms are single gender.

 Room Types and Amenities